Powering wearables will require a more flexible approach

 Posted by Christian Thorne | 14.08.2018

 If Google Glass taught us anything, it was that widespread adoption of wearables is only likely to happen once devices are able to conform unobtrusively to our bodies.
-For this to work, technologies for powering wearables will need to be flexible, but while flexible displays have received plenty of press equally important flexible battery technologies for powering wearables often slip under the radar.
+For this to work, technologies for powering wearables will need to be flexible, but while flexible electronics and flexible displays have received plenty of press, equally important flexible battery technologies for powering wearables often slip under the radar.

 The market for these technologies for powering wearables is growing rapidly according to recent analyses.
 A report from MarketsandMarkets last October predicted the flexible battery industry could grow from $51m in 2014 to $618m by 2020.
 A more conservative estimate from IDTechEx thinks $471m by 2026 is more likely, but that still represents dramatic growth.